Mirxa27/MirxaAgent/README.md

 cuga start demo

 # Chrome will open automatically at https://localhost:7860
-# then try sending your task to CUGA: 'get top account by revenue from digital sales'
+# then try sending your task to MirxaAgent: 'get top account by revenue from digital sales'

 # 5. View agent trajectories (optional)
 cuga viz